Azure-Samples/sftp-creation-template/README.md

 ### Notes

-Azure Container Instance is available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
-Please use one of the available location for Azure Container Instance resource.
+Azure Container Instances is available in selected [locations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
+Please use one of the available location for Azure Container Instances resource.
 The container image used by this template is hosted on [Docker Hub](https://hub.docker.com/r/atmoz/sftp).
 It is not affiliated with Microsoft in any way, and usage is at your own risk.